Cantera/cantera/doc/sphinx/cti/phases.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The elements that may be present in the phase are declared in the elements field.
-This must be a string of element symbols separated by spaces and/or commas.
+This must be a string of element symbols separated by spaces.
 Each symbol must either match one listed in the database file ``elements.xml``, or else match the symbol of an element entry defined elsewhere in the input file (See :ref:`sec-elements`).

 The ``elements.xml`` database contains most elements of the periodic table, with their natural-abundance atomic masses.
 It also contains a few isotopes (D, Tr),